-All skin biopsy samples are sent to a lab, where they are looked at under a microscope by a pathologist (a doctor trained in looking at tissue samples to diagnose disease).
-Often, the samples are sent to a dermatopathologist, a doctor who has special training in making a diagnosis from skin samples.
+All skin biopsy samples are sent to a lab, where they are looked at with a microscope by a doctor called a pathologist.
+Often, the samples are sent to a dermatopathologist, a doctor who has special training in looking at skin samples.

 Lymph node biopsy

-Rarely, when basal or squamous cell skin cancer spreads, it usually goes first to nearby lymph nodes, which are small, bean-shaped collections of immune cells.
-If your doctor feels lymph nodes near the tumor that are too large and/or too firm, a lymph node biopsy may be done to determine whether cancer has spread to them.
+It’s rare for basal or squamous cell cancer to spread beyond the skin, but if it does it usually goes first to nearby lymph nodes, which are bean-sized collections of immune cells.
+If your doctor feels lymph nodes under the skin near the tumor that are too large or too firm, a lymph node biopsy may be done to find out if cancer has spread to them.

 Fine needle aspiration biopsy

-A fine needle aspiration (FNA) biopsy uses a syringe with a thin, hollow needle to remove very small tissue fragments.
+For a fine needle aspiration (FNA) biopsy, the doctor uses a syringe with a thin, hollow needle to remove very small fragments of the lymph node.
 The needle is smaller than the needle used for a blood test.
 A local anesthetic is sometimes used to numb the area first.
 This test rarely causes much discomfort and does not leave a scar.

-An FNA biopsy is not used to diagnose a suspicious skin tumor, but it may be used to biopsy large lymph nodes near a skin cancer to find out if the cancer has spread to them.
-FNA biopsies are not as invasive as some other types of biopsies, but they may not always provide enough of a sample to find cancer cells.
+FNA biopsies are not as invasive as some other types of biopsies, but they may not always provide a large enough sample to find cancer cells.

 Surgical (excisional) lymph node biopsy

 If an FNA does not find cancer in a lymph node but the doctor still suspects the cancer has spread there, the lymph node may be removed by surgery and examined.
-This can often be done in a doctor's office or outpatient surgical center using local anesthesia and will leave a small scar.
+If the lymph node is just under the skin, this can often be done in a doctor’s office or outpatient surgical center using local anesthesia.
+This will leave a small scar.